theycallmesef/hubot-zendesk-enhanced/README.md

-hubot zendesk <all|status|tag> tickets <group> - returns a count of tickets assigned to provided group. hubot zendesk list <all|status|tag> tickets - returns a list of all unsolved tickets, or with the provided status. hubot zendesk list <all|status|tag> tickets <group> - returns list of tickets assigned to provided group. hubot zendesk ticket <ID> - returns information about the specified ticket
+hubot zendesk <all|status|tag> tickets <group> - returns a count of tickets assigned to provided group. hubot zendesk list <all|status|tag> tickets - returns a list of all unsolved tickets, or with the provided status. hubot zendesk list <all|status|tag> tickets <group> - returns list of tickets assigned to provided group. hubot zendesk ticket <ID> - returns information about the specified ticket. hubot zendesk ticket <ID> comment <text> - adds a private comment to specified ticket.